lfarizav/lfarizav/README.md

 - 👋 Hi, I’m @lfarizav
 - 👀 I’m interested in hybrid-cloud cloud-native RAN, orquestration and management
-- 🌱 I’m currently learning CI/CD
+- 🌱 I’m currently learning CI/CD with FluxCD and Tekton
-- 💞️ I’m looking to collaborate on Next Generation Cellular Networks and O-RAN
+- 💞️ I’m looking to collaborate on Next Generation Cellular Networks and Open RAN
+- 👀 I'm improving my AI skills to integrate them into infrastructure deployment for cellular networks
 - 📫 How to reach me: my emails are lfarizav@unal.edu.co lfarizav@gmail.com

 <!---